 ICCR members ask the companies they hold to adopt human rights policies that formally recognize human trafficking and slavery and to train their personnel and their suppliers to safeguard against these risks throughout their supply chains.

-Statement of Principles & Recommended Practices for Confronting Human Trafficking & Modern Slavery.
+ICCR's Statement of Principles & Recommended Practices for Confronting Human Trafficking & Modern Slavery.
 ICCR's guildelines for companies to follow to ensure their global supply chains remain free from human trafficking and forced labor.
+Our Principles have been endorsed by nearly 500 groups and individuals.

 ICCR's Human Trafficking Investor Statement: ICCR calls on companies to adopt human rights policies banning human trafficking, and to make these policies a key part of core business policies.